+BIOLOGIC MEDICATIONS:

-BIOLOGIC MEDICATIONS: Patients with PsA may not be adequately controlled by NSAIDs and DMARDs but can be treated by a new class of medications called biologics.
+Patients with PsA may not be adequately controlled by NSAIDs and DMARDs but can be treated by a new class of medications called biologics.

 They are prescribed by rheumatologists and are injected under the skin or given intravenously and work to prevent inflammation that may result from an overactive immune system.
-Currently, there are many anti-TNF options such as adalimumab (Humira®). certolizumab pegol (Cimzia®), etanercept (Enbrel®), golimumab (Simponi®) and infliximab (Remicade®).
-There are many IL options such as ixekizumab (Taltz®), secukinumab (Cosentyx®), and ustekinumab (Stelara®).
-A soluble fusion protein called abatacept (Orencia®) is also available.
+Currently, there are many anti-TNF options such as adalimumab, certolizumab pegol, etanercept, golimumab, and infliximab.
+There are many IL options such as and guselkumab, ixekizumab, secukinumab, ustekinumab and bimekizumab.

+A soluble fusion protein called abatacept is also available.